Nunns Creek Park will be the location of a temporary warming shelter this winter, following a decision by Campbell River city council.

 “We’ve had stabbings in front of the bank, the drug store, the grocery store, in front of the Walmart, and in a bus stop,” he said.
 “This is completely unacceptable, and our acceptance of this as becoming the norm is completely unacceptable.

 “If this moves forward, I hope that the people that do vote in favour of it are willing to accept responsibility for sacrificing Nunns Creek and starting to take ownership of the issues that are going on.”

 Coun.
-Claire Moglove said that the question considered was not crime, which she acknowledged is a worsening problem, but whether council would move to help provide a place where people experiencing homeless can be safe away from the elements.
+Claire Moglove said what the question considered was not crime, which she acknowledged is a worsening problem, but whether council would move to help provide a place where people experiencing homeless can be safe away from the elements.